amateurtools/FM_Engine_beta/README.md

 ---

 *This routing system enables a wide range of FM and sidechain-based effects, from classic mono FM to advanced stereo and sidechain-driven modulation.
 For details, see `Routing.cpp` in the source code.*

-🎚️ Controls

-    Second Knob:
-    Coarse range control, manages plugin delay compensation (PDC).
-Not intended for frequent automation.

-    Leftmost Dial:
-    Designed for real-time automation or manual tweaking.

-🛠️ Development Notes

-    Core FM processing is in Delay.cpp.

-    Delay time is cubic-interpolated for smooth, high-quality modulation.

-    SIMD optimization for oversampling is a key future goal.

-    Focus on minimizing noise and maximizing signal quality during audio-rate modulation

-.

-Custom UI controls are being developed for intuitive user interaction

     .